magento/merchdocs/src/marketing/price-rules-cart-coupon.md

 Coupon codes can be sent by email, or included in newsletters, catalogs, and advertisements.
 The list of coupon codes can be exported and sent to a commercial printer.
 You can also create in-store coupons with a quick response code that shoppers can scan with their smart phones.
 The QR code can link to a page on your site with more information about the promotion.

 If [dotdigital]({% link marketing/dotdigital/engagement-cloud.md %}) is enabled, you can use the _dotdigital Coupon URL Builder_ to dynamically generate personalized URLs with coupon codes that can be used in your dotdigital email campaigns.
 You can also resend a previously generated coupon code to the same contact.
-To learn more, see [Dynamic content: Coupon codes][1] in the dotdigital Help Centre.
+To learn more, see [Dynamic content: Coupon codes][1] in the dotdigital Help Center.

 {:.bs-callout-info}
-Verify that cron is running on your server.
+Before you create coupons, use the [bin/magento cron:run]({{ site.devdocs_url }}/guides/v{{ site.version }}/config-guide/cli/config-cli-subcommands-cron.html#config-cli-cron-group-run) command to verify that cron is running.

 ## Method 1: Create a specific coupon